bootprint/bootprint-openapi/README.md

   `$ref`-tags pointing to `#/definitions/...` are changed into links to the particular definition.

+### less.paths

+This option is a list of additional lesscss include-paths.
+Use this option, if your main lesscss-file needs to @import files from some directories.

-### theme
+### less.main

-This option can contain the path to an additional lesscss-file that contains theme-adaptions.
+This option is an array of additional lesscss-files that can contain theme-adaptions.
 You can use it (for example) to specify different color schemes for the css.
 Take a look at [the bootstrap documention](http://getbootstrap.com/css/#less) to see what can be changed in the bootstrap-theme.